-- 2.1 It is intended to use any remaining the funds in the short term; therefore the strategy for the Tourism Development Fund is to hold monies in an operational portfolio cash and cash equivalents in line with operational restrictions. - 2.2 The investment strategy is to be revisited should any material transfers to rebuild the Tourism Development Fund occur.
+- 2.1.
+The Fund retains a limited balance of cash and is anticipated to be exhausted in the short term, therefore the strategy for the Tourism Development Fund is to hold monies in an operational portfolio of cash and cash equivalents in line with operational restrictions. - 2.2.
+The investment strategy should be revisited if plans to make any material transfers to rebuild the Tourism Development Fund take place.